Andrew Anderson (bowler): 2025: two titles, three wins overall

 In the second event of the 2025 season, Anderson dominated qualifying at the U.S. Open, taking the lead in the second qualifying round and holding the top seed through the end of match play.
 However, he struggled in the championship match, losing to #2 seed E. J. Tackett, 238–184.

 On March 15, 2025, Anderson was the top qualifier for the PBA Mike Aulby Nevada Classic, and he again faced Tackett in the final match.
 This time Anderson was victorious, 237–181, earning his fifth PBA Tour title and first singles title since 2018.

 He finished the 2025 regular season second in Tour points, earning him the #2 seed for the PBA Playoffs.
 He was upset in the quarterfinals by #7 seed and eventual winner Jesper Svensson.

 On June 8, 2025, Anderson won the PBA Tour Finals, a post-season event hosting the top eight points earners over the last two seasons.
 Anderson defeated Jason Belmonte in his Group 2 stepladder final, two points to one (the players split the two-game final, and Anderson won the 9th/10th frame roll-off, 59–40).
 He then went on to face Group 1 winner E. J. Tackett.
 Anderson swept Tackett, two games to none, to earn his sixth PBA Tour title.

 In the season's final event, Anderson made the semifinals of the Storm Lucky Larsen Masters, but fell to Finland's Juho Rissanen to finish in a tie for third.
 He finished the 2025 season with career highs in earnings ($203,781) and average (224.24), both good for third place on Tour.
 He finished runner-up to E.J.
 Tackett for the 2025 Chris Schenkel Player of the Year award.

 Anderson won the third annual PBA LBC National Champions Clash on September 27, 2025 in Allen Park, Michigan.
 This was a special non-title event featuring eight bowlers, a mix of male-female, amateur-professional and junior-to-senior, who were part of the PBA's League Bowler Certification (LBC) program and qualified during their division championships.
 In the seven-round one-ball elimination event, he won $25,000 and The Duke trophy, named after PBA Hall of Famer Norm Duke.
 After the victory, Anderson remarked on his 2025 season: "I won a trophy with Mike Aulby and Norm Duke's name on it, so I would say that's a pretty special year."

+2026

+On February 15, 2026, Anderson was named a captain's selection by E. J. Tackett for the USA vs. The World team match on April 4.
+His best two finishes in a winless 2026 were both in major events: fourth at the U.S. Open and third at the Tournament of Champions.